Personal savings rate in the U.S. is soaring

 A Roth conversion doesn’t benefit everyone equally.
 Roth IRAs often provide greater benefits to those with significant assets in retirement.
 Depending on your income needs, reducing your required minimum distributions may not matter.

 There are no income limits on Roth conversions.
-Any investor can convert to a Roth once a year.
+Anyone can convert to a Roth once a year, even retirees.

 5. Using excess cash to refinance your mortgage